newhinton/round-sync-documentation/src/Introduction.md

 Round Sync is a versatile android application that makes use of the venerable [Rclone](https://rclone.org/).
 This allows you to interact with all your favorite Cloud-Providers in an easy-to-use app!
 We even allow you to automate some of the more tedious tasks!

+Anyone is welcome to contribute and help out.
+However, hate, discrimination and racism are decidedly unwelcome here.
+If you feel offended by this, you might belong to the group of people who are not welcome.
+I will not tolerate hate in any way.
+🇺🇦🏳️‍⚧🏳️‍🌈